amiiit/custom-element-react-mount/README.md

   return (
     <div>
-      <MyActualApp /> // somewhere here you'll can mount your custom-elements
+      <MyActualApp /> // somewhere here you can mount your custom-elements
     </div>
   )
 }